build-on-aws/content/posts/my-personal-assistant-is-a-telegram-bot/index.md

 ### Step 3: Deployment

-To deploy our serverless API stack, you will first need to install all the libraries that will be used by AWS Lambda functions with the following command in the `lambda-functions/webhook` folder:
+To deploy our serverless API stack, you will first need to install all the libraries that will be used by Lambda functions with the following command in the `lambda-functions/webhook` folder:

 ```bash
 pip install -r requirements.txt -t .